immeasurable-vikrant/grokking-generative-ai-and-agents/1. Generative AI/1. LLMs/9. Langchain/4. Langchain Prompts/README.md

     ✍️ Prompt Engineering = Crafting inputs for desired outputs
     Examples: Zero-shot, Few-shot, Chain-of-Thought prompting.

+    - Zero-shot → The model is asked to perform a task without any examples.
+    - Few-shot → The model is given a few examples along with the task to guide its output.
+    - Chain-of-Thought (CoT) → The model is prompted to reason step by step before giving the final answer.

 ## 🧍‍♂️ Static vs Dynamic Prompts
     🧊 Static Prompts

     Hardcoded in code — not suitable for real-world apps.

     response = model.invoke("Write a 5-line poem on cricket.")

-    Problems:
+#### Problems:

     - No personalization
     - Inconsistent outputs
     - User typos and variations

 ## ⚙️ Dynamic Prompts (Solution)